 - a.
-The points should be included in the route in numerical order. - b.
-On the way to a point, the second shortest route should be constructed and driven, and on the way to a TC the shortest route should be constructed and driven. - c.
-Points may be driven through at any time, even if they have already been driven through, or still need to be. - d.
+The points and/or arrows should be included in the route in numerical order. - b.
+An arrow should be driven as accurately as possible from beginning to end.
+An arrow is indicated by a line segment with an arrow sign.
+The arrow sign will not necessarily be situated at the end of the line segment.
+However, the arrow is deemed to cover the entire length of the line segment. - c.
+Small "wash-outs" on the signed line are deemed to be signed in accordance with the situation that can be driven on the spot. - d.
+On the way to an arrow or a point, the second shortest route should be constructed and driven, and on the way to a TC the shortest route should be constructed and driven. - e.
+Points, arrows and/or parts of arrows may be driven, touched and/or crossed at any time, even if they have already been driven before, or still need to be driven.
+However, arrows may only be driven in the direction of the arrow. - f.
 If a point on the map fragment is situated 'next to the road', the option to drive the route 'under the point' arises at that spot.